-Economic indicators that is inc. cost of cultivation, gross returns, net returns and B:Cratio of demonstrated ICM practices are were presented in Table 3.
-The cost of cultivation was slightlyer higher in farmers practice when compared with ever-the demo practice during both both the years.
-Farmers adopting ICM practices could save Rs.
+Economic indicators that is, cost of cultivation, gross returns, net returns and Benefit: Cost (B:C) ratio of demonstrated ICM practices are presented in Table 3.
+The cost of cultivation was slightly higher in farmers practice when compared with the demo practice in both years.
+From the table (3), farmers adopting ICM practices could save a production cost of Rs.
 3,250/- and Rs.
 3,900/- during the year 2022-23 and 2023-24, respectively.
 Year-to-year variability in cultivation costs can be explained by differences in the local social and economic conditions.
 The higher cost of production in farmers practice might be due to indiscriminate use of chemical fertilizers and pesticides.
-Similar observation of cost saving through ICM practices was also observed by singh 2017.
+Similar observation of cost saving through ICM practices was also observed by Singh 2017 [12].
 The gross return calculated was presented in the table 3.
-The study demonstrated and it was noticed that ICM practices registered higher gross returns during the second year as compared to first year.
-This, which might be attributed due-to high
+The study demonstrated that ICM practices registered higher gross returns during the second year as compared to first year.
+Thismight be attributed to high yield during second year of study.
+The average gross returns from the pooled data recorded was Rs.